 For those coming to Thailand on a holiday and staying in a hotel, there is no need to worry about this requirement.

-The law governing the TM30 Form has been introduced a long time ago, but since has expanded beyond hotels to covering those properties with landlords or units which are not classified as hotels.
-It was important to include condo rentals and other unlicensed businesses which accommodate guests, and also those Thai individuals and families who host foreigners in their homes.
-In general, anyone who offers accommodation is required to comply with the law by reporting any foreign national staying on their property.
-It is the landlord’s responsibility to submit the TM30, but if the landlord fails to do so, the guest should bring up the issue as it is a legal requirement in the country.
+The law governing the TM30has been introduced a long time ago, but since has expanded beyond hotels to covering those properties with landlords or units which are not classified as hotels.
+It was important to include condo rentals and other unlicensed businesses which accommodate guests.
+This and also those Thai individuals and families who host foreigners in their homes.
+In general, anyone who offers accommodation is required to comply with the law.
+This by reporting any foreign national staying on their property.
+It is the landlord’s responsibility to submit the TM30, but if the landlord fails to do so.
+The guest should bring up the issue as it is a legal requirement in the country.